beginning of content

 In young children, the first sign of rubella is a pink or red rash.
 This usually begins on their face and spreads down the body.

-The rash may appear in the form of many small dots which together form a larger, reddened area.
+The rash may appear as many small dots which together form a larger, reddened area.
 Sometimes the rash is itchy and can last for 3 to 4 days.

 Other symptoms of rubella are:

-Symptoms generally begin to show about 14 days after a child has been infected with rubella.
+Symptoms generally begin to show about 14 days after your child has been infected with rubella.

 How do babies and children catch rubella?